-'My consultant at TransIndus was responsive and a delight, especially with the very short lead time and numerous constraints.
+My consultant at TransIndus was responsive and a delight, especially with the very short lead time and numerous constraints.
 The guide in Tokyo was terrific, very knowledgeable, patient & tireless.

-Overall I had a great experience in Japan and really loved Mt Koya, the walk through the cemetery, and also the meditation session at the Shukubo.'
+Overall I had a great experience in Japan and really loved Mt Koya, the walk through the cemetery, and also the meditation session at the Shukubo.

-Janet Swaysland, Boston - Travelled to
+Janet Swaysland, Boston - Travelled to Japan

-'First and foremost, we were very happy with the whole journey.
+whole journey.
 We were keen to get to know a bit more of Korea and its background history and learn more about the country.
 We were happy with our visit and guide.
 The hotel in the centre of Seoul was good and impressive.
-Overall we were very impressed.'
+Overall we were very impressed.